ElfSundae/laravel-bearychat/README.md

 ```php
 $app->configure('bearychat');
 ```
+Now you can configure your BearyChat clients by editing `config/bearychat.php`.

 If you would like to use the `BearyChat` facade, you should uncomment the `$app->withFacades()` call in your `bootstrap/app.php` file.

 ## License